Florian-Wilhelm/Raspberry-Pi/Project-2/README.md

 ## Description

-### Configuration with two 7-Segment-Displays and Micro SD-Card
+### Arrangement with two 7-Segment-Displays and Micro SD-Card

 #### Software: